create3000/x_ite/docs/_posts/components/Core/WorldInfo.md

 WorldInfo includes a browsesr-displayable title and persistent string information about an X3D scene.
 For X3D4 models, WorldInfo can also contain a single MetadataSet node with further metadata information about the scene.

-The WorldInfo node belongs to the **Core** component and its default container field is *children.* It is available from X3D version 2.0 or higher.
+The WorldInfo node belongs to the **Core** component and its default container field is *children.* It is available since VRML 2.0 and from X3D version 3.0 or higher.

 ## Hierarchy